ekino/sonata/docs/10-immutable-tabs-type.md

 Don't forget to add the css `SonataHelpersBundle/Ressources/public/css/immutableTabsType.css` to have cute tabs

 An array of tabs must be set
- key :   key of tab that will be used to record value in database value : label of tab that will displayed
+ key :   key of the tab that will be used to record value in the database value : label of the tab that will be displayed

-This array must be send in the options array with the key 'tabs'
+This array must be set in the options array with the key 'tabs'

 ### Example of page block with an immutableTabsType